viviancan/viviancan/README.md

 #### I'm a developer, educator, instructional designer, clay crafter, and xr enthusiast.
 The nonprofit I work for empowers girls and families around the world to become leaders, creators, and problem-solvers.

 - 🔭  I just completed a 10 week XR course through [Circuit Stream](https://circuitstream.com/).
-I am learned about XR development and how to develop XR experiences using Unity and C#.
+I learned about XR development and how to develop XR experiences using Unity and C#.
 You can check out my first project [here](https://viviancan.dev/rollaball)
 - 💻  Before transitioning from my role as a Web Development Instructor (April 2021), I helped facilitate the [Jupiter](https://codeup.com/jupiter/) capstone process
 - 📫  You can reach me by email or [twitter](https://www.twitter.com/viviancandev)
 - 😄  My pronouns are she, her, hers